Naburn

-Naburn is a small village and civil parish in the unitary authority of the City of York in North Yorkshire, England.
+Naburn is a small village and civil parish in the unitary authority of the City of York in the ceremonial county of North Yorkshire, England.
 It lies on the eastern side of the River Ouse about 4 mi south of York.
 According to the 2001 census the parish had a population of 470, increasing to 516 at the 2011 census.

-The village was historically part of the East Riding of Yorkshire until 1974.
-It was then a part of the Selby District in North Yorkshire from 1974 until 1996.
+The village was historically in the East Riding of Yorkshire.
+For administrative purposes it formed part of the Selby District in the shire county of North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 History

+The name Naburn is of uncertain origin.
+The second element is derived from the Old English burna meaning 'stream'.
+The first element possibly derives from nearu meaning 'narrow', or perhaps either the Old Norse ná meaning 'near', or nár meaning 'corpse'.

 Naburn was a predominantly agricultural community with local farms prospering on the rich alluvial soil.
 The village was until the mid 20th century virtually totally owned by the Palmes family.
 On the Northern boundary was Naburn Hospital, a psychiatric hospital, formerly known as York City Asylum, until its closure in 1988.
 Adjacent to it was Fulford maternity hospital.
 In 1739 a ferry was situated just to the west of Naburn Hall, but by the early 19th century was in competition with a horse and foot road that led from the village street past the hall and across the ings to a ferry close to Acaster Malbis village.
 The latter ferry is said to have been started by the Thompsons of Escrick after Beilby Thompson married Dame Sarah Dawes to provide a connexion with her estate at Acaster.
 Due to increased traffic, it proved a nuisance to the Palmes family at Naburn Hall.
 In 1824 they closed the road with the ferry moving to a point near the middle of the village.
 The new ferry, for passengers and vehicles, was later worked by wheel and chain and was closed in 1956.

 A weir was made at Naburn, a mile downstream from the village, in 1741 and a 'dam' or weir and a lock were opened in 1757.
 As a result, this created an island on which a water-mill was later built.
 A second, larger, lock was constructed beside the old one in 1888 and opened by Prince Albert Victor.
 The York-Selby railway line crossed the River Ouse just north of the village by way of a swing bridge built in 1871.
 Naburn station was closed to passengers in 1953 and to goods in 1964.
 In 1983 the Selby Diversion was opened and the line via Naburn closed and turned into a railway path and cycle route to provide a safe and attractive route between York and Selby for pedestrians and cyclists- forming part of the Sustrans network Route 65.